scacela/backup_scheduler/README.md

 * Save timestamped backups of your files and folders on a scheduled basis to your local environment, or remotely to Oracle Object Storage
 * Configure multiple backup profiles with custom parameters
 * For local backups, specify the maximum number of backups to retain, so that as new backups are saved, the oldest files are dumped
-* For Object Storage backups, choose api key or resource principal authentication and back up to a region of your choice
+* For Object Storage backups, choose api key or resource principal authentication and back up to a region or tenancy of your choice
 * Create weekly, daily, hourly, or minutely backups

     > **Recommendation:** Manage your Oracle Object Storage backups using Oracle Object Storage Lifecycle Policy Rules and Retention Rules.